Island Life

 Wearing camouflage print is illegal in Jamaica, and in some cases packing clothing items of this type can result in them being confiscated at the airport.
 Only the local army is permitted to wear this print in Jamaica, so do yourself a favor and leave your camouflage items at home.
 It won’t make you invisible from local vendors anyway!

 Jamaica is one of those places where it’s best to keep it as understated as possible.
-Avoid wearing flashy jewelry when out, and walk with minimum cash.
+Avoid wearing flashy jewelry when out and walk with minimum cash.
 Pay attention to the personal information you share, as it relates to where you live, how many cars you own, and things of this nature.
 Leave expensive electronics in your room (preferably in the safe) when you head out on tours, so you don’t end up losing them.

 Traveling to Jamaica for the first time?
-Going off-the-beaten-track is fun to think about, but not always a good idea in a strange destination where you don’t know your way around and aren’t on a paid tour.
-For tourists especially, exploring in this way is not recommended in Jamaica.
+Going off-the-beaten-track is fun to think about, but not always a good idea in a destination where you don’t know your way around and aren’t on a paid tour.
+For visitors especially, exploring in this way is not recommended in Jamaica.
 Stick to highly populated areas, and if you’re in Jamaica for a low-key activity like backpacking, it may be best to do so with an experienced guide.

 Hitchhiking is a no-no in Jamaica, as is traveling to remote or unfamiliar areas at night.
 Highly popular tourist areas are usually fine in the nighttime but be sure to make proper arrangements to get to and from the location and find out as much information as you can from your resort concierge before you go.
 In terms of going to the beach at night, stick to the resort beach which is usually patrolled by private security.